uchicago-cs/student-resource-guide/_sources/tutorials/git-basics.rst.txt

 get an account here: https://github.com/join.
-Once you create your account, you may want to get the `Student Developer Pack <https://education.github.com/pack>`__, which will give you access to a lot of other features (please note that having the Student Developer Pack is not necessary for your UChicago classes; it’s just a nice benefit you get as a student)
+Once you create your account, you may want to get the `Student Developer Pack <https://education.github.com/pack>`__, which will give you access to a lot of other features.
+Please note that having the Student Developer Pack is not necessary for your UChicago classes; it’s just a nice benefit you get as a student.

 Where should you do this tutorial?
 ----------------------------------